 As part of the City Council-funded Community Land Trust Initiative, TakeRoot’s Equitable Neighborhoods team provides legal and technical support to community land trusts (CLTs) and grassroots organizations developing new and existing CLTs in order to preserve long-term affordability and economic investment in their communities.
-Our clients include the East Harlem/El Barrio Community Land Trust and the Bronx Community Land Trust (incubated by the Northwest Bronx Community & Clergy Coalition).
+Our clients include the East Harlem/El Barrio Community Land Trust and the Bronx Community Land Trust.

 TakeRoot also advocates for policies that will support CLTs focused on creating and preserving deeply affordable housing citywide as a member of the New York City Community Land Initiative (NYCCLI) and a member of and counsel to the Abolish the Tax Lien Sale Coalition.